YccYeung/Password-Generator/README.md

 # Password-generator

-simple python program for produce password in strong or weak level
+Simple python program for producing passwords in strong or weak level